publiccodenet/process-code-software-procurement/phases/orientation-phase.md

 These options should be evaluated in a neutral way, accounting not only for cost, but also for quality, long-term lifecycle costs of ownership and maintenance, and potential unforeseen concerns like vendor lock-in and data ownership.

 Phase 1 ends with a choice of strategy.
-Depending on the approach, you will follow one of four paths...
+Depending on the approach, you will follow one of four paths:

-## Paths

 1. Buy software off the shelf
 2. Contract a vendor to build a custom instance of open source software (OSS)
 3. Contract a vendor to build custom software
 4. Build software (or adapt OSS) in-house

+## Read on

+> Read all of the orientation phase steps regardless of your procurement approach.